Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The information requested includes:

-• The name of the Corporation, which must contain the word “Corporation,” “Incorporated,” “Limited,” “Company,” or an abbreviation.
+• The corporation’s name must contain the words “Corporation,” “Incorporated,” “Limited,” “Company,” or an abbreviation.

 • Number of shares the Corporation is authorized to issue